logicly-au/docs.omsss.online/doc/overview.rst

 -----------------------

-The OMSSS is accessed by clients of PHN-commissioned mental health services and used to enter outcome measures, for example the Kessler-10 (K10).
+The OMSSS is accessed by clients of PHN-commissioned mental health services and used to enter measures, for example the Kessler-10 (K10).
 Subscales and totals are calculated automatically and item scores and totals are uploaded into the PMHC MDS or the provider's own CIMS if this has been integrated with the OMSSS using the API.
 The information can also be provided in a report to the relevant service provider.